 Many businesses rely on employees using their personal vehicles for work-related travel, such as visiting clients, attending off-site meetings, or running company errands.
 To compensate for these costs, employers often provide mileage reimbursements.
-For accountants and Small to Medium-sized Business (SMB) owners, understanding how to properly categorize, manage, and report these "mileage reimbursement expenses" is crucial for compliance, accurate bookkeeping, and managing tax implications for both the business and its employees.
+For accountants and Small to Medium-sized Business (SMB) owners, understanding how to properly categorize, manage, and report these mileage reimbursement expenses is crucial for compliance, accurate bookkeeping, and managing tax implications for both the business and its employees.

 Mileage reimbursement expenses refer to the amounts a business pays to its employees (or sometimes volunteers or other non-employees providing services) to cover the costs incurred from using their personal vehicles for official business purposes.
-These are generally considered Operating Expenses for the employer.
+These are generally considered operating expenses for the employer.

 In an accounting system, these expenses are typically classified under categories such as:

-If reimbursements are made under a "nonaccountable plan", they are treated as wages and would be part of Salaries and Wages or Compensation Expense.
+If reimbursements are made under a non-accountable plan, they are treated as wages and would be part of salaries and wages or compensation expense.

 The IRS has specific rules for how mileage reimbursements are treated, primarily hinging on whether they are part of an accountable plan.